MikeBarker-MSFT/AzL200/Networking/README.md

 # Previous source for Nationwide https://github.com/MikeBarker-MSFT/AzL200
 # Mike's updates https://github.com/MikeWedderburn-Clarke/AzL200/edit/master/Networking/README.md
+# You MUST update the 'unique' in 'Variables' to ensure no conflict with other DNS names

 # ----------- Cloud Drive --------------
 # If you are using the Azure Cloud Shell and you haven't used it before, you will need to set up your Cloud Drive.